ParasManiAdhikari/OSmemory_management_c/README.md

 - A very dynamic Doubly Linked list with segments that can be added, removed and updated.
 - A waiting List that houses Processes that don't fit in Memory
 - Best Fit Alg for waiting processes
-- Methods to allocate memory for a process resp. deAllocate.
+- Methods that allocate memory for a process bzw. deAllocate.
 - Core Loop that executes, terminates processes according to the algorithm untill the batch is complete.
 - Logger to log specific things in the console.